magicmemories/.github/README.md

 ### What is this repository for? ###

 This repository is an eks-deploy workflow template for all projects.
+Workflow templates can be used to create new workflows in an organizations' public repositories; to use templates to create workflows in private repositories, the organization must be part of an enterprise or GitHub One plan which MagicMemories is not yet.
 The eks-deploy-template.yml template does the following:

 #### Basic workflow: ####